ashwoolford/Stolen_bikes/README.md

 ## Your Mission

-Create the React application that satisfies all must-have requirements above, plus any nice-to-have requirements you wish to include.
+Create the React application that satisfies all product and tech requirements.

 For that, you’ll need to make requests to a publicly-available [API](https://bikeindex.org/documentation/api_v3) to get JSON content and print it on view.